YarboJanks/buffered.io/source/_posts/2014-03-01-idsecconf-2013-myftpd-challenge.markdown

 On this particular day I thought I'd try one of the harder exploitme challenges and it just so happened that something appeared in my Twitter feed that pointed me to [Ammar][]'s post discussing a level `500` exploit challenge from the [IDSECCONF 2013 CTF][idsecconf].
 To quote Ammar:

 > ... during the IDSECCONF offline CTF, none of the team were able to wrap
-> up a working remote exploit, although one team were [sic] able to get [the]
+> up a working remote exploit, although one team were able to get [the]
 > correct offset to overwrite EIP ...

+This had the hallmarks of being tricky and fun!
 I asked Ammar if the binary was still available and he kindly made it available for download (head to his site if you would like to have a shot at it yourself).

 What follows is my dissection of the binary, along with my approach to exploiting it so that it would allow the attacker to submit _any_ payload including reverse [Meterpreter][] shells, bind shells and VNC injection.
 If you're keen to take this challenge on by yourself, please don't read this as it's a blatant spoiler.
 Otherwise, let's get stuck in!